mahnoormahnoorr/Quantization/bitsandbytes/README.md

 ## Output Includes

 - Generated text before and after quantization.
 - Inference time comparison.
+Note that the effect of quantization on inference might not be noticeable for smaller models.

 ## Notes

 - The current scripts use OPT-125M for fast experimentation.
-You can replace model_name with a larger model.
+You can replace `model_name` with a larger model.
 - For large models, `device_map="auto"` lets 🤗 Accelerate handle placement across GPUs.
 - You can easily change the quantization datatype in the `BitsAndBytesConfig` inside the script.